-- Exploitative Relationship – Marx believed that the relationship between the Capitalist and the workers was an inherently explosive power struggle and would always create class conflict.
+- Exploitative Relationship – Marx believed that the relationship between the capitalists and the workers was an inherently explosive power struggle and would always create class conflict.

-- Revolution – Marx believed that the conflict between the Capitalist and workers or the haves and have nots of society would lead to a revolution where the working class would overthrow the capitalist class and seize control of the economy.
+- Revolution – Marx believed that the conflict between the capitalists and workers or the haves and have-nots of society would lead to a revolution where the working class would overthrow the capitalist class and seize control of the economy.
 Marxism argues for the workers to revolt and overturns the capitalist system in favor of the communist system.

 Many of the issues that Marx saw with the conflict between the capitalist (elite) and the laborer (workers or everyday men and women) are things that we continue to see today.
 Here are some of Marx’s key points:

-- The Capitalist or business owners have an incentive to get the most work out of their laborers while trying to pay them the lowest wages possible to maximize their own profits.
+- The capitalists or business owners are incentivized to get the most work out of their laborers while trying to pay them the lowest wages possible to maximize their profits.

 - Even though ordinary laborers are an important or even key part of this economic process, they lack power as they do not own factories, buildings, or materials.

 - In a Capitalist system, workers can be readily replaced when many others take their place.
 As workers are readily replaceable, this further devalues their worth.
-In other words, if a lot of people are looking for the same job, companies have a choice as to who they will hire and for what price.
+In other words, companies can choose who they will hire and for what price if many people are looking for the same job.
 They can hire someone below their actual worth or wage.

-- Marx felt the elite or bourgeois, as he called them, would purposely employ social institutions to keep the workers down and that the government would help enforce the will of the bourgeoisie to control the power of the workers.
+- Marx felt the elite, or bourgeois, as he called them, would purposely employ social institutions to keep the workers down and that the government would help enforce the will of the bourgeoisie to control the workers’ power.

-- Marx felt that organized religion provided a similar function to the government to convince the worker or proletariat to accept and submit to their exploitation.
+- Marx felt organized religion provided a similar function to the government to convince the worker or proletariat to accept and submit to their exploitation.
 Karl Marx called religion “the opium of the people.”
-This is why freedom of religion in countries with Marxist thinking is either not allowed or very guarded.
+This is why freedom of religion in countries with Marxist thinking is neither allowed nor guarded.

 - Marx believes that financial institutions are set up to keep the workers or proletariat in debt and engineer financial recessions.
 This would help the bourgeois and not the workers and allow the bourgeois to stay in power.